💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 So which sales metrics should be looking at?
 Find out as walk you through the sales metrics that respondents across various industries track:

-Before we get into the meat, here are some important details about our survey that also show some basics of sales reporting, such as commonly used reporting practices, sales reporting software, and main takeaways from tracking certain sales metrics and KPIs.
+Before we get into the meat, here are some important details about our survey that also show some basics of sales reporting, such as commonly used reporting practices and main takeaways from tracking certain sales metrics and KPIs.

 We asked 56 respondents to answer which sales metrics they consider most important for their industry, and we got answers from people in the eCommerce sector, professional service providers, marketing agencies, SaaS, education, and healthcare industries.